VISHALRG03/Nebula-Event-Ticket-Platfrom/README.md

 - 👥 View all users and their roles
 - 📊 Monitor all bookings across the platform
 - ✅ Track ticket checkers and their activity
-- 🗑️ Delete events when needed
+- 🗑️ Delete events (with booking validation)

 ### ✅ **For Ticket Checkers**
 - 📷 Scan QR tickets at venue entrance using camera